unmrds/cc-digital-literacy/illustrator_1.md

 **Exercise:** Using the tools we've looked at, finish the snowman, the basketball, and add a line to the drawing for the ground.

 ![Snowman example](./images/illustrator-1-snowman.png)

+### Working with Colors

+1. Using select tool, drag across all of snowman.
+Be sure to include all shapes in the drawing.
+2. Click _Group_ in properties to group so we can copy and move all together.
+3. CTL-C and CTL-V to copy/paste.
+4. Click on a path in the pasted snowman, drag somewhere else.
+Resize as needed.
+5. Pick one snowman, select and edit _Fill_ properties.
+Click a color to assign, double click to edit.
+Make global.
+6. Shift select to select other snowmen.
+Apply fill.
+7. Click on fill, double click swarch.
+Make edits and preview - note all snowmen change color.

+We can also change whole color profile at once.

+1. Click _Select->All_ from _Select_ menu.
+2. In properties, click _Recolor_.
+3. The colors in our drawing are shown.
+Click _Edit_.
+Opens a color wheel.
+4. Adjust individual colors.
+5. Click _Link harmony colors_ to adjust all at once - maintain color relationships.
+Note auto-adjustment of all colors.

 ## Why Illustrator?
 Vector vs. Raster Graphics